jhumelsine/jhumelsine.github.io/_posts/2023-10-24-hexagonal-architecture-introduction.md

 Since the pluggable design isolates the Business Domain from external dependencies, the design allows us to delay dependency decisions.
 It allows us more flexibility to change external dependencies.
 I know that many projects will argue that they’re never going to change their external dependencies. **Is it a case that they are never going to change to those external dependencies because they choose not to, or that they never can change them because they’ve become too tightly coupled to them?**

 And sometimes projects don’t have a choice.
 A dependency may be an external vendor who goes out of business.
-A project may be forced to change external dependencies even if that was never the initial plan.
+A project may be forced to change external dependencies even if that was never the plan.

 Even if a project is 100% certain that an external dependency will never change, another reason to favor a pluggable design is for testing.
 A pluggable design accommodates test doubles more easily.